 Sections are comprised of a combination of multiple-choice questions, reading tasks, short answer, and extended response questions.
 A calculator is provided for the math section of the test.
 The GED test is available in English and Spanish in Pennsylvania.

 How Do I Register in Pennsylvania?

-Pennsylvania has over 110 certified testing centers throughout the state where you can register and take the GED test.
-To find a center near you, type your zip code into the locator on the American Council for Education's website or call the toll-free hotline (www.acenet.edu).
+Pennsylvania has 30 testing centers throughout the state where you can register and take the GED test.
+To find a center near you, visit the GED website.
 Contact your center for test times, current fee to take the exam and registration details.
-You can also contact the GED test administrator for Pennsylvania via the ACE website or the Pennsylvania Department of Education (www.portal.state.pa.us)

 Can I Take the Test Online?

 You can't take the GED test online in Pennsylvania or in any other state or jurisdiction.
 The test is given only in official testing centers.

 How Can I Prepare for the GED Test?

 If you prefer help from a teacher, consider taking a GED test preparation class.
 Pennsylvania Department of Education's Adult Basic Literacy Education program offers free classes in community colleges, school districts and learning centers throughout the state.
 Take a look at Pennsylvania's Department of Education for more information.